ClickableUbuntuTouch/clickable-mirror/docs/project-config.rst

 Optional, specify a test command to be executed when running ``clickable test``.
 The default is ``qmltestrunner``.

-.. _clickable-json-libraries:
+.. _project-config-libraries:

 libraries
 ---------
 Optional, dependencies to be build by running ``clickable build-libs``.
-It's a dictionary of dictionaries similar to the clickable.json itself.
+It's a dictionary of dictionaries similar to the project config itself.
 Example:

 .. code-block:: javascript